 - As guardian ad litem, successfully arguing that Delaware’s guardianship statute requires the Court to consider a child’s best interest in determining a petition for guardianship, even when a parent consents to the petition.

 Prior to joining the firm, Leslie was a partner at a large Philadelphia law firm where she practiced in their litigation department.
 Prior to that, she served as the Director of Legal Affairs for the Family Court of the State of Delaware.
 As Director of Legal Affairs, Leslie served as a Special Master and conducted temporary contact and divorce hearings, provided counsel to the Chief Judge and Court Administrator, drafted Family Court rules of civil and criminal procedure, and drafted various legislation.

 Leslie serves as a board member and volunteer attorney for Delaware Volunteer Legal Services.
 She is also a volunteer attorney for the Office of the Advocate and has served as a coach for the Delaware Futures High School Mock Trial team.

 Leslie is a decorated attorney.
-She has a 10-star rating on Avvo, has been recognized by Best Lawyers in Delaware, was named one of Delaware’s top lawyers in Delaware Today magazine (2012, 2013), and was selected for inclusion in “Women Leaders in the Law” by ALM in 2015.
+She has a 10-star rating on Avvo, has been recognized by Best Lawyers® in 2020 and 2019, was named one of Delaware’s top lawyers in Delaware Today magazine (2012, 2013), and was selected for inclusion in “Women Leaders in the Law” by ALM in 2015.
 Recently, Leslie was award the Christopher W. White Distinguished Access to Justice Service to Children Award (2018).
 The award is given by the Delaware State Bar Association to a lawyer that demonstrates outstanding commitment to children in the provision of legal or community service.

 Additionally, Leslie is an active blogger on Obermayer’s Family Matters blog, where she often reports on a variety of topics, including custody matters, adoption, divorce, and other updates in Delaware.